 According to Wikipedia, confetti cakes are cakes with sprinkles mixed in the batter, and when baked, the sprinkles melt into dots of colors in the cake resembling confetti.
 Hence the name 'confetti cake'.

-This is a two tier mini cake.
+This is a two-tier mini confetti cake.
 I say mini because the tiers are mini, with the top tier measuring 3 inches in diameter while the bottom tier measures 5 inches in diameter.
-Each tier measure 2 inches high, so the overall height of the cake is only 4 inches!
+Each tier measured 2 inches high, so the overall height of the cake was only 4 inches!

 Here is how I made the Mini Confetti Cake